karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 squeue -l -u $USER
 ```

 If the system has enough resources available, jobs will run as soon as they were submitted.
-If it doesn't, jobs will pend until the resources become available.
+If it doesn't, jobs will queue until the resources become available.
 Remember to write down the numbers that appear in the column "JOBID".
 We will need them later to check that the jobs have finished succesfully and to get information about the efficiency of the allocated resources.

 Let's check if the assembly jobs have finished.
 Run the command after changing "JOBID" to the number you wrote down before: